In case you have not found you answer by reading the other pages ;) !

 Between Alor (Kalabahi) to east Flores (Larantuka) by the sea, there are diferent possibilities:

-- normal ferry (iron ship ASDP) : +/-18 hours with 1 stop in Baranusa (West Pantar) and 1 stop in Lewoleba (Lembata).
-Once a week : on Sunday from Kalabahi, but to be checked from Larantuka (due to recent changes)
+- normal ferry (iron ship ASDP) : +/-15 hours with 1 stop in Baranusa (West Pantar) and 1 stop in Lewoleba (Lembata).
+Once a week : on FRIDAY from Kalabahi, at 8AM, on WEDNESDAY noon from LARANTUKA.

 - woodden small ferries/bus hops : Kalabahi-Baranusa (4h) everyday + Baranusa-Wairiang on east Lembata (3h) every thursday or by chartering+ Lewoleba-Wairiang 5h by bus + from Lewoleba to Larantuka by boateveryday (4h).
 Let say feasible in 2-3 days generally, eventually 4…

-- Pelni ferry (big iron ships): the ones named SIRIMAU or AWU offer usually a very fast 8-10h trip from Kalabahi to Larantuka.
+- PELNI ferry (big iron ships): the ones named AWU offer usually a very fast 8-10h trip from LARANTUKA to KALABAHI.
 Schedule is usually online (www.pelni.co.id, works fairly well!), but it does the route every 2 weeks only.

 For a faster and more comfortable journey, the only way at the moment is to fly via Kupang.
 The 2 companies Nam Air/Sriwijaya and Wings Air offer connections to Maumere, Ende, Ruteng or Labuan Bajo… in one day or with overnight in Kupang.